oyuko-bruno/oyuko-bruno/README.md

 - 👋 Hi, I’m @oyuko-bruno
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning php
+- 🌱 I’m currently learning php and MySQL
-- 💞️ I’m looking to collaborate on developing a responsive wwbsite
+- 💞️ I’m looking to collaborate on developing a responsive website
-- 📫 How to reach me email me bruno.odwuor19@gmail.com
+- 📫 How to reach me email bruno.odwuor19@gmail.com

 <!---
 oyuko-bruno/oyuko-bruno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.